Positive Displacement Pumps - PD Pumps | DAE Pumps

 Piston Pumps:

-The piston pump uses a piston to draw in liquids and solids by creating a vacuum in the chamber to suction in the materials, then pushing them out the other end.
+The piston pump is a positive displacement pump that uses a piston to draw in liquids and solids by creating a vacuum in the chamber to suction in the materials, then pushing them out the other end.
 The piston repeatedly moves up and down inside the pump chamber to pump the material.
-The DAE Pumps piston pumps use high-quality O-rings to ensure reliable performance.
-These pumps can be uses for high-pressure washing, oil production, paint spraying, and other low viscosity liquids.
+The DAE Pumps piston pump uses high-quality O-rings to ensure reliable performance and constant flow and fluid pressure.
+These positive displacement pumps can be used for high-pressure washing, oil production, paint spraying, and other low viscosity liquids.

 Piston Pumps Diagram